Updated December 2020

 Why Businesses Benefit From App Like Google Photos

-If you run a website, a marketing campaign, or a creative studio, you are no stranger to how hard it is to manage thousands of pictures.
+If you run an ecommerce website, a marketing campaign, or a creative studio, you are no stranger to how hard it is to manage thousands of pictures.
 Deciding on a convenient storage platform, finding a needed file to share with your team, and making sure no change catches you unaware — all these are extremely important.

 However, a lot of business owners struggle to handle such tasks, using multiple tools at once to make sense of their media library.
 The good news is, there’s a better way of handling your files — digital asset management software.